adsrmk/vitepress-latest/docs/en/guide/SSL.md

 Timeout during connect (likely firewall problem)") })
 ```

-Occurs because firewall (ModSec) is most likely active.
-It cannot get past the WAF to fulfill the request.
-It shares the same status code as bad request (400)
+This error typically occurs when the firewall (ModSecurity) is active, preventing the request from passing through the WAF.
+It shares the same status code as a Bad Request (400).
-The solution is to turn of ModSec, just as described [here](#hello).
+Solution: temporarily disable ModSecurity as described [here](#) and try again.
 <br>